 If you are interested in volunteering please contact the office in the first instance to express your interest and to discuss your availability

 The church is an essential part of our school.
-We have always enjoyed our local Vicar coming into the school to take Collective Worship and also to spend time with the children listening to readers, assisting with lessons.
-Revd William O'Connell joins us in school on a Wednesday morning, currently working with children in both key stages.
+We have always enjoyed our Vicar (Revd.
+William O'Connell) coming into the school to take weekly Collective Worship and also to spend time with the children listening to readers, assisting with lessons and leading our Worship Group.

 The mind is not a vessel to be filled, but a fire to be ignited - Plutarch

 We are in the heart of a wonderful community, Bishopstone village and also Hinton Parva, just a few miles down the road.
 For more information about events around us please click on the following link: